 Perennials — Basic Maintenance

-- Soil preparation is key to a great perennial bed.
-We recommend digging down and loosening the soil to a depth of 6”-12”.
+- We recommend digging down and loosening the soil to a depth of 6–12 inches.
 Add compost to your soil by roto-tilling or turning with a shovel.
 Well-drained soil is a must for perennials and the compost will help open up the soil.

-- Mulching is recommended at a depth of 2” to help keep weeds down and conserve moisture during a hot summer.
+- Mulching is recommended at a depth of 2 inches to help keep weeds down and conserve moisture during a hot summer.
 Compost or shredded bark may be used.

 - Fertilizing may be done in spring with a 10-10-10 fertilizer if desired.
 Most perennial gardens do not need to be fertilized if compost was used to establish the bed.
-Additional fertilization is not necessary except for heavy blooming perennials such as daylilies, roses and astilbes.
+Additional fertilization is not necessary except for heavy-blooming perennials such as daylilies, roses, and astilbes.

 - Watering is key to establishing your perennials after planting.
 Check them every other day for the first month.
 Once established, your perennials will need an inch of water per week.
-Morning watering is best because it will reduce the chance for disease and evaporation.
+Morning watering is best because it will reduce the chance of disease and evaporation.
 When transplanting or dividing, water the night before.
 If possible, keep the foliage dry when watering to prevent disease.
-Water your plants through a dry fall but do not over water, as your plants need less moisture as they shut down for the year.
+Water your plants through a dry fall but do not overwater, as your plants need less moisture as they shut down for the year.
 Your plants will be tougher going into the winter with the proper moisture.

-- Deadheading – removing spent blooms as they fade – will tidy the look of your garden and often promotes re-blooming.
+- Deadheading, removing spent blooms as they fade, will tidy the look of your garden and often promotes re-blooming.